 A proper diet plays a crucial role when it comes to managing diabetes.
 Eating meals containing fiber, lean proteins, beneficial fats, and complex carbs can help keep blood sugar levels consistent during the day.

-Besides that, incorporating nutrient-dense fruits and vegetables into meals provides essential vitamins and minerals for general well-being.
+Besides that, incorporating nutrient-dense vegetables and nuts into meals provides essential vitamins and minerals for general well-being.

-Studies have shown that such dietary changes can significantly reduce HbA1c (glycated hemoglobin) levels – an essential indicator doctors use to assess long-term glucose control.
+Studies have shown that such dietary changes can significantly reduce HbA1c (glycated hemoglobin) levels, which is an essential indicator doctors use to assess long-term glucose control.

 Nutritional Supplements for Diabetic Complications

 In addition to a healthy diet, certain supplements may offer additional support.
-Benfotiamine - a derivative of vitamin B1 - has been found helpful against diabetic complications due to its antioxidative properties.
+Benfotiamine, a derivative of vitamin B, has been found helpful against diabetic complications due to its antioxidative properties.

 Research suggests it could be particularly effective at preventing diabetic retinopathy, one common cause of blindness among diabetics.